person with prosthetic leg tying shoes

 • There is a link, or a nexus, between the condition and their military service.

 If you qualify, you have to apply for these monthly payments.
 You won’t automatically receive benefits.
-Veterans need to back up their claim by providing service records, medical records, buddy statements, and other documentation.
+Veterans need to back up their claims by providing service records, medical records, buddy statements, and other documentation.

 How does the VA determine disability payment amounts?